JoshuaKGoldberg/Goldblog/content/blog/invalid-name-errors/index.md

 I knew to start that it wouldn't be easy to set up an allowlist of ok `SyntaxKind` members, as that list would huge: `BreakKeyword`, `CaseKeyword`, `ClassKeyword`, ...

-I ran a few cursor searches for regular expression terms like `/is.*valid.*identifier/` but didn't find any good utilities.
+I ran a few searches for regular expression terms like `/is.*valid.*identifier/` but didn't find any good utilities.
 Fortunately, the cases we're looking for are uniformly those where an English keyword (e.g. `case`) is the culprit, so... maybe we could filter on tokens that start with a valid `a-Z` letter?

 A little bit of searching for `/string.*token/` and `/token.*string/` found a `tokenToString` utility for converting a token to its string.